Considerations for Building an ADU

 If you’re turning the ADU into a rental property, you’ll need to know where you stand when it comes to landlord-tenant responsibilities.
 You’ll also need to decide on parking spaces and preferences as well as account for expenses such as hazard insurance premiums.

 Are you thinking of adding a guest house to your home?
-Schedule a consultation with our team at Levi Construction so that we can go over your vision and ideas.
+Schedule a consultation with our team at Levi Design Build so that we can go over your vision and ideas.
 Even if you don’t have all the details ironed out yet, we can work together to draft a plan of action.
 Contact us today for your Californian home construction needs!